f5devcentral/f5-rseries-training/docs/rseries_security.rst

     }
     user1$

-If the same exercise is repeated after basic auth is disabled, then the user will not be able to run the intial request using basic auth (username/password).
+If the same exercise is repeated after basic auth is disabled, then the user will not be able to run the initial request using basic auth (username/password).
 It will fail to any non-root URI (minus the exceptions noted above) as seen below.
 The response will contain and **access-denied** error.

 .. code-block:: bash